Eve-ning/Eve-ning.github.io/_posts/2020-12-21-numpy-as-strided-guide.md

 ---
-title: ":heavy_check_mark: numpy_as_strided_guide: A LaTeX tutorial on how NumPy as_strided operates."
+title: "numpy_as_strided_guide: A LaTeX tutorial on how NumPy as_strided operates."
 tags: [ Project ]
 ---